 If require the Best Hearing Protection for this item, and do not want to read the entire article, below are my recommended ear protection.

-Having good earplugs at all times when you have sensitive ears, is obviously a good idea.
+Having good earplugs at all times when you have sensitive ears is obviously a good idea.
 You can put them in when you are feeling uncomfortable.
 However, this is not always the best idea.
 The earplugs should only be worn when it is absolutely necessary – to stop any further deterioration.
 Read on to find out more!

 When you are buying earplugs for any reason, you want to know how effective they will be at reducing sounds.
 This is probably most true when you have Hyperacusis (Sensitive Ears).
 The sound is not just annoying or distracting.
 It can cause you physical pain.

 When you have hyperacusis, earplugs will obviously give you relief as it blocks out a lot of the sounds that are causing you discomfort.
-However, you should try to carry your plugs more like a “comforter” rather than something you use daily.
+However, try to carry your plugs more like a “comforter” rather than something you use daily.

 A large proportion of people who suffer with hyperacusis overprotect their ears.
 WHAT?
 If you suffer from hyperacusis, there will be a tendency to wear some sort of ear protection whenever there is any amount of background noise.
-This can lead the hearing becoming more hypersensitizadized (is that a word?), as they are never being exposed to natural sound volumes
+This can lead the hearing becoming more hypersensitizadized (is that a word?), as they are never being exposed to natural sound volumes.

 People who have Hyperacusis have an intolerance to certain sounds.
 These sounds may cause pain, annoyance, and panic attacks.